scriptbuzz/aws-utility-scripts/ec2-cli-automations.md

-Environment: AWS CLI, Bash, EC2, Amazon Linux, and least privileged permissions.
+**Environment**
+- AWS EC2/Amazon Linux
+- AWS CLI
+- Least privileged permissions

 **Task: These settings are a must for bash script debugging**